Sugar Cookie Dough (Edible)

 This post contains affiliate links.
 Read the full disclosure here.

 This edible sugar cookie dough is a quick and easy treat that is safe to eat and so delicious!
-It’s the perfect portion for one or two but can easily be doubled or tripled for more people!
 All you need are 6 simple pantry ingredients and 7 minutes – grab a spoon and dig in!

 Like my edible brownie batter and cookie dough bites, the flour in this recipe is heat treated in order to kill any potentially harmful bacteria living in the flour, and it’s eggless, making it totally safe!
 Your sweet tooth will love it!